hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/BurntSushi/ripgrep/issues/1497
 - https://httptoolkit.tech/ HTTP Toolkit is a beautiful & open-source tool for debugging, testing and building with HTTP(S) on Windows, Linux & Mac.
 - https://ed25519.cr.yp.to/python/ed25519.py Python implementation of ED25519
-- https://datasette.io/ An open source multi-tool for exploring and publishing data
 - https://github.com/babysor/MockingBird    Mocking Bird – Realtime Voice Clone for Chinese
 - https://github.com/PollRobots/scheme An R7RS Scheme implemented in WebAssembly
 - https://github.com/JeffBezanson/femtolisp Small LISP used as base of Julia parser
 - https://boardgame.io/ Open Source Game Engine for Turn-Based Games
 - https://formulae.brew.sh/formula/tcpflow https://linux.die.net/man/1/tcpflow tcpflow is a program that captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis or debugging.
 A program like tcpdump(4) shows a summary of packets seen on the wire, but usually doesn't store the data that's actually being transmitted.
 In contrast, tcpflow reconstructs the actual data streams and stores each flow in a separate file for later analysis. tcpflow understands TCP sequence numbers and will correctly reconstruct data streams regardless of retransmissions or out-of-order delivery.
 - https://typesense.org/about/ Typesense is an open source, typo tolerant search engine that is optimized for instant sub-50ms searches, while providing an intuitive developer experience.
-- https://github.com/akkartik/teliva “Enable all people to modify the software they use in the course of using it.”
+- https://github.com/akkartik/teliva an environment for end-user programming “Enable all people to modify the software they use in the course of using it.”
 - https://github.com/robmsmt/SpeechLoop toolkit to evaluate many different speech recognition engines.
 - https://en.wikipedia.org/wiki/SipHash SipHash is an add–rotate–xor (ARX) based family of pseudorandom functions created by Jean-Philippe Aumasson and Daniel J. Bernstein in 2012,[1]: 165 [2] in response to a spate of "hash flooding" denial-of-service attacks (HashDoS) in late 2011.[3]
 - https://browsix.org/ UNIX IN YOUR BROWSER TAB (implement POSIX in the browser)